 Editor's note: Melissa Chang manages the social media for Oahu's Farm Lover's Markets.
-She decided to write this post after what happened last Sunday, when in the confusion surrounding new coronavirus regulations, police shut down the Sunday Kailua farmers market.
-You'll find hours for this Sunday's Kailua market and others around the state at the bottom of her post.
+She decided to write this post after what happened in the confusion surrounding new coronavirus regulations, when police shut down the Sunday Kailua farmers market.
+You'll find hours for the reopened Kailua market and others around the state at the bottom of her post.

 No doubt you've gone to a supermarket or big box store lately and found the food picked over, if there was any left.
 People are hoarding ingredients almost as much as toilet paper as they shelter in place.